dianomic/foglamp-south-mqtt-scripted/docs/index.rst

   - **Asset Name**: The name of the asset the plugin will create for each message.

   - **MQTT Broker**: The IP address/hostname of the MQTT broker to use.
-Note FogLAMP requires an external MQTT broker is run currently and doe snot provide an internal broker in the current release.

-  - **Topic**: The MQTT topic to which to subscribe.
-The topic may include the usual MQTT wildcards; + for a single level wildcard and # for a multi-level wildcard

-    - **Asset Name**: The name of the asset the plugin will create for each message.

-    - **MQTT Broker**: The IP address/hostname of the MQTT broker to use.
-Note FogLAMP requires an external MQTT broker is run currently and doe snot provide an internal broker in the current release.
+Note FogLAMP requires an external MQTT broker is run currently and does not provide an internal broker in the current release.

   - **Topic**: The MQTT topic to which to subscribe.
 The topic may include the usual MQTT wildcards; + for a single level wildcard and # for a multi-level wildcard

   - **Script**: The Python script to execute for message processing.
 Initially a file must be uploaded, however once uploaded the user may edit the script in the box provided.
 A script is optional.